No767/Kumiko/Community/contributing.md

 - If updating any other files that aren't project files or not important (stuff like README.md, contributing.md, etc), add the [skip ci] label in the front
 - With each new commit, the message should be more or less describing the changes.
 Please don't write useless commit messages...
-- If releasing tags, have it in this style. `Release: [insert what changed here]`, `Update: [insert what changed here]`, and `Fix: [insert what changed here]`.
+- If releasing tags, have it in this style. `Release: v[version number]`, `Update: v[version number]`, and `Fix: v[version number]`.
 Release is a major release.
 This means it bumps from 1.0.0 to 2.0.0.
 Minor means it bumps up the version from 1.4 to 1.5 for example.
 And fix just applies a patch, which would be 1.4.1 to 1.4.2.